Getting started with off camera flash photography

 1. TTL remote cord

-The disadvantage of this method is that you’re limited by the length of the cord.
+The disadvantage of triggering a flash off camera this way is that you’re limited by the length of the cord.

 2. Optical flash triggering

-This is a fancy way of saying use a flash to trigger another flash.
-In this instance we’re talking about using the pop up flash on your camera to trigger a flash off camera.
+Optical triggering is a fancy way of saying use a flash to trigger another flash.
+In other words, use the pop up flash on your camera to trigger a flash off camera.

 If your camera has the ability to use the pop up flash as a trigger, then this is a really easy way to get started.